Having more fun than a human being should be allowed to have.

 But I have so much faith and confidence in you that I think you do know.

-I think you are so intelligent and so aware and so informed that if I don't get to something every day that you know I didn't get to it, and you're disappointed or angry, thinking I didn't prioritize correctly or not.
+I think you are so intelligent and so aware and so informed that if I don't get to something every day, that you know I didn't get to it and you're disappointed or angry, thinking I didn't prioritize correctly or not.

-It means you're gonna understand.
+It means you're going to understand.

-And I also have great faith that many of you are here every day, and so therefore you understand the context of each show, because you heard the day before.
+And so therefore you understand the context of each show because you heard the day before.

 And that's truly a blessing.

-I don't know how many other people who do this.
+I don't know how many other people who do this, I don't know what they think of their audiences.

-I don't know how much they think about them, and and and this is not intended as a put-down, but as far as I'm concerned, you are it each and every day.
+But as far as I'm concerned, you are it each and every day.

 That's you out there or what this is all about.